-The Cigna Dental HMO costs less than the MetLife PDP, but you must use a Cigna Dental HMO provider to receive a benefit, except in very limited circumstances.
-See "Cigna Dental HMO" beginning on page 181.
+The Cigna Dental HMO costs less than the MetLife PDP.
+However, if you elect the Cigna Dental HMO coverage, you must use a Cigna Dental HMO provider (whom you select or who is selected for you) to receive a benefit under the Dental Plan, except in very limited circumstances.
+See "Cigna Dental HMO" beginning on page 203.